QuantEcon/lecture-source-py/source/rst/ifp.rst

 We have to be careful with VFI (i.e., iterating with :math:`T`) in this setting because :math:`u` is not assumed to be bounded

-* In fact typically unbounded both above and below --- e.g. :math:`u(c) = \log c`
+* In fact typically unbounded both above and below --- e.g. :math:`u(c) = \log c`.
-* In which case, the standard DP theory does not apply
+* In which case, the standard DP theory does not apply.
-* :math:`T^n v` is not guaranteed to converge to the value function for arbitrary continuous bounded :math:`v`
+* :math:`T^n v` is not guaranteed to converge to the value function for arbitrary continuous bounded :math:`v`.

 Nonetheless, we can always try the popular strategy "iterate and hope".